amshuman-kr/kannadada-bhakti/content/Provenance of Pronouns/Provenance of Pronouns.md

 In Modern Kannada (perhaps in Middle Kannada too), `uṁ` has turned into `ū`.
 For example,
 - `rāmanū lakṣmaṇanū sīteyū kāḍige hōdaru.`
-- As in typical childern's story title, `siṁhavū iliyū`.
+- As in a typical childern's story title, `siṁhavū iliyū`.

 As already discussed [above](#origins-of-the-form-and-semantics-of-the-the-root-vowel-u), original semantics of the medial demonstrative pronominal root `um̐`/`ũ` is *presentative*.
-In light of this, it becomes clear that the aggregating suffixes, `uṁ` in Old Kannada and `ū` in Modern Kannada, are originally derived from the presentative pronominal root `um̐`/`ũ`, because the role of the aggregating suffixes `uṁ`/`ū` is to present more one or more things so that the rest of the sentence can continue on about them.
+In light of this, it becomes clear that the aggregating suffixes, `uṁ` in Old Kannada and `ū` in Modern Kannada, are originally derived from the presentative pronominal root `um̐`/`ũ`, because the role of the aggregating suffixes `uṁ`/`ū` is to present more one or more things as context, so that the rest of the sentence can continue on about them.

 The derivation process could be as follows.

 In ISO 15919,
 - `um̐`
-    - `=> uṁ` - The nasalisation turns into anusvāra which is pronounced as `m`
+    - `=> uṁ` - The nasalisation turns into anusvāra which is pronounced as `m`.
     - `=> ū`- The nasalisation elongates the vowel that was nasalised.
     More on this process can be seen [here]().

 In IPA,
 - `ũ`
-    - `=> um` - The nasalisation turns into anusvāra which is pronounced as `m`
+    - `=> um` - The nasalisation turns into anusvāra which is pronounced as `m`.
     - `=> uː` The nasalisation elongates the vowel that was nasalised.
     More on this process can be seen [here]().